ericsonga/APCSAReview/_sources/Unit3-If-Statements/topic-3-7-comparing-objects.rst

 |Groupwork| Programming Challenge : Tracing Code
 ------------------------------------------------

 What will the following code print out?
-Trace through the code by drawing diagrams of what is going on in memory like the figures above, and then write a tracing table for it below that shows the values of s1, s2, s3, s4 and the output after each line of code.
+Trace through the code by drawing diagrams of what is going on in memory like the figures above, and then show the values of s1, s2, s3, s4 and the output after each line of code.
+Remember that you can use trace tables to track the values of variables as they change throughout a program.
+To trace through code, write down a variable in each column in a table and keep track of its value throughout the program as you go through it line by line.

 .. code-block:: java